Probesys/bileto/docs/administrators/README.md

 # The Administrators' Guide

-**Warning:** Bileto is not ready for the production yet.
+**Warning:** Bileto is not ready for the production yet, but it should be soon!
-You’ll probably lose your data during an upgrade.

 - [Deploy in production](/docs/administrators/deploy.md)
 - [Update the production environment](/docs/administrators/update.md)